KiranKeertipati/cse15l-lab-reports/lab3.md

 - **Example 1:**

 The following is an example of using the `grep -c` command to count the number of lines `Our` occurs in the file `preface.txt`.
-I produces the output 2, because there are two lines in `preface.txt` that match the given string ` Our`.
+I produces the output `2`, because there are two lines in `preface.txt` that match the given string `Our`.
 The following is the command I used and the resulting output:

 ```
 kirankeertipati@Kirans-MacBook-Pro stringsearch-data % grep -c "Our" technical/911report/preface.txt
 2
 ```

 - **Example 2:**

 This example counts the number of lines the string `disaster` matches with in the file `Disaster_center.txt`.
-The code block bellow shows the command I used and the output, from which one can understand that there are 5 lines which have `disaster` in them in the file `Disaster_center.txt`.
+The code block bellow shows the command I used and the output, from which one can understand that there are five lines which have `disaster` in them in the file `Disaster_center.txt`.

 ```
 kirankeertipati@Kirans-MacBook-Pro stringsearch-data % grep -c "disaster" technical/government/Media/Disaster_center.txt
 5
 ```

 **What `grep -c` does and why it could be useful:**

 The `grep -c` command can be used to count the number of lines in which the given string/word occurs in the specified file.
-This could be useful if we what to just count how many times a word occurs in a very large file.
-And if we would want a number to show the ammount of occurances rather than printing out all the lines of occurance in such a large file.
+This could be useful if we want to just count how many times a word occurs in a very large file.
+And if we would want a number to show the amount of occurances rather than printing out all the lines of occurance in such a large file.
 This would serve to be more consize rather than using the grep command and manually counting the number of times the string matched.

 --------